EmanuelaBoros/emanuelaboros.github.io/_publications/2009-11-01-paper-title-number-2.md

 permalink: /publication/2010-10-01-paper-title-number-2
 date: 2009-11-01
 venue: 'Workshop of the Cross-Language Evaluation Forum for European Languages'
-citation: 'Boroş, Emanuela, George Roşca, and Adrian Iftene.
+citation: '<b>Emanuela Boros</b>, George Roşca, and Adrian Iftene.
 "Using sift method for global topological localization for indoor environments."
 Workshop of the Cross-Language Evaluation Forum for European Languages.
 Springer, Berlin, Heidelberg, 2009.'
 ---